dlip/envy.sh/README.md

 ## Variable Precedence

-- Existing environment variables will be overridden, unless `ENVY_EXPORT_EXISTING_ENV` is set to false
+- Variables are processed top to bottom and envy will only output a variable the first time it is encountered, thus the higher in the file, the higher priority
-- Includes will override variables which are declared afterwards, if you have a shared common.env include add it to the bottom of your file so preceding variables can override its contents
+- Includes will be evaluated in the line they are written.
+If you have a shared common.env you can include it at the bottom of your file so preceding variables can override its contents
+- Existing environment variables will be overridden by the export command in bash or make output, you can stop the export by running `export ENVY_EXPORT_EXISTING_ENV=false` effectively making existing environment variables the highest priority

 ## Changelog